 Renovation and interior design are premium categories, so the cost per lead runs higher than low-ticket products.
 It varies widely with targeting, creative, and season, but a Facebook/Instagram lead (a WhatsApp enquiry) often lands around RM20–RM50.
 Instagram in particular rewards strong visuals, which plays to a reno firm's portfolio.

 The catch: ad leads arrive in bursts, often after office hours, and many are early-stage browsers.
 Volume is only valuable if you can reply fast and follow up — otherwise you're paying for enquiries that die in your inbox.
+(Here's how to handle FB/IG ad leads in WhatsApp without the chaos.)

 Listing platforms — higher intent, more competition